What is Humorology?

-Humorology, or “Humo” for short, is an annual juried musical/variety show that takes place at the Overture Center for the Arts of the University of Wisconsin–Madison.
-The competition consists of ten original mini musical comedies written, produced, and performed by independent companies which are overseen by a student-run executive board.
+Humorology, or “Humo” for short, is an annual juried musical/variety show that takes place at the Union Theater of the University of Wisconsin–Madison.
+The competition consists of original mini musical comedies written, produced, and performed by independent companies which are overseen by a student-run executive board.
 Beginning in 1948, Humorology is one of the oldest traditions at the University of Wisconsin-Madison and is the largest non-profit student service organization in Wisconsin.

-The show itself takes place every April in the Wisconsin Union Theater, where casts who are chosen through a fall audition perform mini-musicals based on the executive board’s chosen theme.
+The final show takes place every April in the Wisconsin Union Theater, where casts who are chosen through a fall audition perform mini-musicals based on the executive board’s chosen theme.
 Each show is written, directed, choreographed, costumed and performed by the students themselves.
-When backed by a professional tech crew, Humorology has been equated to the caliber of an off-Broadway production that is fun for family and friends!
+Backed by a professional tech crew, Humorology has been equated to the caliber of an off-Broadway production that is fun for family and friends!
 This year our show theme is “Blast from the Past” and we are excited to see what plots, characters, and songs are incorporated.